kjell/mcn-2020-git-haiku/index.md

-Mountain-rose petals
+In the twilight rain
-chirping, keeps the autumn gay
+There's no sign that can foretell
-It’s the Doll’s Festival.
+and gazes at the moon.